 You can paint your walls with a dark purple color.
-This can be done in the living room, dining area, and home office.
+For instance, you can do this in the living room, dining area, and home office.

 The ceiling can also be painted purple.
-It is important to keep in mind that although deep shades of purple can be used for both ceiling and walls, the ceiling should be painted a shade lighter than the wall.
+But it is important to keep in mind that although deep shades of purple can be used for both ceiling and walls, the ceiling should be painted a shade lighter than the wall.

-Purple wall tiles, floor tiles, or even a combination of the two can be used in the bathroom.
+You can use purple in the bathroom.
+For example, on wall tiles, floor tiles, or even a combination of the two.

 You can also have your kitchen appliances in bold, unapologetic purple!

 Painting your walls can be a huge step for you, especially if you feel not so comfortable with bold colors.
 If this is the case, I’d advise you to build your interest in this zesty color gradually and steadily.
-You can start with purple curtains:
+For example, you can start with curtains:

 Or with small pieces of furniture such as throw pillows, sofas, chairs, and cushions.

-Fabrics such as rugs, drapes, and bed covers can also be used to embody the purple color scheme:
+You can also use fabrics such as rugs, drapes, and bed covers to embody the color scheme:

-Purple easily dominates any decor it is used in.
+Purple easily dominates any decor you use it in.
 However, you can temper its overall effect by cleverly combining it with other colors.
-Recommended color options include gray, white, cream, crystal, silver, wine red, maroon, pink, brown, lime green, and even black.
+Recommended color options, for instance, are gray, white, cream, crystal, silver, wine red, maroon, pink, brown, lime green, and even black.

 Knowing how to blend these colors is very important.
-Always remember that purple works best in a two-tone scheme.
-Simply put, don’t mix purple with three or more colors.
-At most, use two separate colors in combination with the purple scheme.
-If you fail to abide by this rule, chances are that you’d end up with, as one blogger succinctly put it, a colorful and confusing chaos.
+But always remember that purple works best in a two-tone scheme.
+Simply put, don’t mix it with three or more colors.
+Instead, use two separate colors in combination with the color scheme.
+Because if you fail to abide by this rule, chances are that you’d end up with, as one blogger succinctly put it, a colorful and confusing chaos.

-I guess it’s safe to say that 2018 seeks to toss us far out of our comfort zone, and this purple home decor is just the beginning of the whole drama.
-Well, to be honest, I can’t wait.
+So I guess it’s safe to say that 2018 seeks to toss us far out of our comfort zone, and this purple home decor is just the beginning of the whole drama.
+But, well, to be honest, I can’t wait.
 Bring it on, 2018!